-Vegan cheese brand Miyoko’s Creamery has partnered with Seattle-based vegan ice cream brand Frankie & Jo’s to create Miyoko’s Butter Toffee & Chocolate ice cream flavor.
+Vegan cheese brand Miyoko’s Creamery has partnered with Seattle-based vegan ice cream brand Frankie & Jo’s for the second year in a row to offer a Miyoko’s Butter Toffee & Chocolate ice cream flavor.
 The seasonal offering features a creamy caramel base with bite-sized butter toffee bars that are made with Miyoko’s cultured vegan butter and dipped in rich dark chocolate.

-The ice cream is available to ship nationwide as well as in Frankie & Jo’s Seattle-based scoop shops until November 2.
-The ice cream can be ordered through the brand’s website and is delivered straight to customers’ doorsteps on Tuesdays in a box packed with dry ice to keep the treat perfectly frozen.
+The ice cream is available to ship nationwide as well as in Frankie & Jo’s three Seattle-based scoop shops through the month of December.
+The ice cream can be ordered through the brand’s website and is delivered straight to customers’ doorsteps in a box packed with dry ice to keep the treat perfectly frozen.

 How Miyoko’s vegan ice cream was born